thompn/gps-logger/README.md

 TODO

 - Dockerise stuff
+    - To dockerise the creation of the app db
 - Integrate local storage to mobile app
 - Function to send app local storage to RESTful API on button press
 - Web front end